surbina/realtime-notes/README.md

 ## TODO/Future work

-There a number of feature I would have love to implement, but I couldn't due to time restrictions
+There are some features I would have loved to implement, but I couldn't due to time restrictions:

-- Add delete note support
+- Add the delete note feature
-- Reduce number of WebSocket connections
+- Reduce the number of WebSocket connections
-- Adopt one styling solution and use across the project (for consistency)
+- Adopt one styling solution and use it across the project (for consistency)
 - Handle API errors in the frontend
-- Run checks before deployments in the CI
+- Run checks before deployments in the CI pipeline
-- Run integration tests when pushing commits to master in the CI
+- Run integration tests when pushing commits to main branch in the CI pipeline

 ## Repository structure